spatialcurrent/go-reader-writer/README.md

 **CLI**

-The command line tool, `grw`, can be used to easily covert data between formats.
+The command line tool, `grw`, can be used to easily read and write compressed resources by uri.
 We currently support the following platforms.

 | GOOS | GOARCH |
 | ---- | ------ |